-Use 2016 Form 8915A if you were adversely affected by a 2016 disaster listed in Table 1.
-2016 Disaster Areas and you received a distribution in 2016 that qualifies for favorable tax treatment.
+Use 2017 Form 8915A if you were adversely affected by a 2016 disaster listed in Table 1.
+2016 Disaster Areas and you received a distribution that qualifies for favorable tax treatment.
+For distributions for qualified 2017 disasters, see Form 8915B and its instructions.